About the MCH Measures Compendium and Measure Set Profiles

 The 12 measure initiatives/programs included in this portal were selected based on their use within a range of MCH programs across various settings, including state Medicaid/CHIP programs, community MCH health and social services programs,

 federal maternal, child, youth, and family-serving agencies, health systems, and health plans.
-Individual measures used by each of the 12 MCH programs/initiatives were included in this review and in the compendium as long as they were sufficiently developed to include a specific and clear measure numerator, denominator,
+Individual measures used by each of the 12 MCH programs/initiatives were included in this review and in the compendium as long as they were sufficiently developed to include a specific and clear measure numerator, denominator, and

 Why are some measures (for example, those included in Child Stats’ America’s Children chartbook) or frameworks (such as RWJF’s Culture of Health) not included in the compendium?

-The focus of the compendium is on measures in existing measure sets and initiatives that are used to monitor health and well-being, guide needs assessments, implement and evaluate quality improvement processes, and build knowledge
+The focus of the compendium is on measures in existing measure sets and initiatives that are used to monitor health and well-being, guide needs assessments, implement and evaluate quality improvement processes, and build knowledge to advance

-outside the scope of this work; however, some may be included in the future.
+of this work; however, some may be included in the future.

 Why are the Head Start measures included in the profiles but not in the compendium?

-Individual measures used by each of the 12 MCH programs/initiatives were included in this review as long as they were sufficiently developed to include a specific and clear measure numerator and denominator and
+Individual measures used by each of the 12 MCH programs/initiatives were included in this review as long as they were sufficiently developed to include a specific and clear measure numerator and denominator and data source.

-the MCH-MRN’s detailed measure characterization steps.
+measure characterization steps.
 However, in the future, it appears that it would be possible to construct measures with clear numerator and denominator specifications from the data collected.

 Will there be additional measures/measure sets added in the future?